 Are you good cross training for running, biking, or swimming?

-Yes.
-What we do is uniquely well-suited to build not just the strength and stamina to help you run, bike, swim, faster, longer and better, but we’ll also help you practice the mobility, efficiency and resilience so that your demanding sport doesn’t pound bad mileage into your body.
-We’ll make you feel and move better, stronger, longer in your endurance sport.
+Yep.
+What we do is uniquely well-suited to build not just the strength and stamina to help you run, bike, swim, faster, longer and better, but we’ll also help you build complementary fitness that endurance sports don’t, so that your demanding goal doesn’t pound bad mileage into your body.
+We’ll make you feel and move better, stronger, longer in your race.
 Many of our members have had PRs, or finished races, erased injuries, and accomplished goals they never would have thought possible while only doing their endurance thing.
 We’ve proved over and over that bodies need more than endurance miles to stay on the road for the long road.
 Good news, too: Strength & Movement doesn’t take nearly as much time as triathlon training takes.

 Are you good cross training for …?

-Yes.
-We’ve had members tell us that they feel more alive, present, and able in their running, dance, power lifting, martial arts, basketballing, skiing, softballing, running, childbirthing, shoveling, every-daying.
+Yep.
+We’ve had members tell us that they feel more alive, present, and able in their running, dance, power lifting, martial arts, basketballing, skiing, softballing, yogaing, running, childbirthing, shoveling, every-daying.

 Are you a kettlebell studio?

-We use kettlebells (the tool) for a variety of things and teach Kettlebell Lifting (the discipline), but they are just tools and components of our training.
-We also use bodyweight, other weights, medicine balls, jump boxes, ropes, suspension straps, rings, bars, sandbags, mats, blocks, swinging clubs, dodge balls, kick pads, tires, and more.
-Outside we use fences, stairs, boulders, benches, trees, fields, hills, curbs, rocks, logs, and whatever is put in front of us.
+Yep.
+That is, we use kettlebells (the tool) for a variety of things and Coach Kettlebell Lifting (the discipline), but they are just components of our path.
+We also use bodyweight, other weights, medicine balls, boxes, ropes, rings, bars, sandbags, mats, blocks, lumber, swinging clubs, dodge balls, kick pads, tires, and more.
+Outside we use fences, stairs, shovels, backpacks, boulders, benches, trees, fields, hills, curbs, rocks, logs, and whatever is in front of us.

 I won’t get bulky, right?

+Nope.
 All of our workouts will make your body naturally strong and able, and that means naturally lean and mean.
-You body will take it’s natural shape, which might mean less fat and more muscle mass on men and less fat and lean, toned muscles on women.
+Or: less fat and more muscle mass on men; and less fat and lean, toned muscles on women.
 You won’t get bulky.

 And and another thing.
-We strongly believe that modern feminism should step in and confront the pervasively negative tactics of women’s health and fitness marketing.
+Are you a woman?
+We strongly believe that modern feminism should step up and confront the negative tactics of women’s health and fitness marketing.
 If we lift kids, pets, briefcases, suitcases, snow, dirt, stones, grocery bags, kayaks, canoes, beach gear, camping gear, logs, and furniture, why would we only ever pick up a 3lbs (pink) dumbbell for a workout (or never one at all)?
-Why do we have that deep fear getting bulky from exercise?
+Why do we have that deep-seated fear of getting “bulky” from natural movements?
 Here’s an idea…

-In summary, Gymnasium = naturally, lean, toned muscles for men and women.
-More importantly, Gymnasium = awe-inspiring, universal athletic ability and a bulletproof body for humans!
+In summary, Gymnasia = naturally, lean, toned muscles for men and women.
+More importantly, Gymnasia = awe-inspiring, universal athletic ability and a bulletproof body for humans.

-There is growing awareness outside of athletic circles that “cardio” can be trained without an elliptical machine and a screen, or a spin instructor (whaa!?), but a lot of people still haven’t experienced it.
-All of our workouts have cardio; we’ll have you breathing harder than a rat on wheel!
-We prefer to call it by the physical ability you are building: Stamina/Endurance.
-“Cardio” is your body’s reaction to it): Stamina/Endurance.
+Every session.
+There is growing awareness that “cardio” can be trained without spinning your wheels in place or slogging it out along the sidewalk, but a lot of people still haven’t experienced it.
+All of our workouts have cardio.
+We’ll have you breathing harder than a rat on wheel!
+We prefer the physical ability you are building: Stamina/Endurance.
+“Cardio” is your body’s reaction to intensity, not a quality of fitness.

 And done right, real movement can deliver far more results per breath than any cardio-only program could.
 We’ve helped too many members actually achieve the results their 5xweek cardio blasts couldn’t.
-A recent ACE study looked at a particular kettlebell swing workout and found that the only thing that could approximate its intensity was “cross country skiing, uphill“!
+A recent ACE study looked at a particular kettlebell swing workout and found that the only thing that could approximate its cardio intensity was “cross country skiing, uphill“.
 And try rope jumping, or running with a sand bag, or whole-body intervals.
 Oh yeah, we got your cardio, mister/sister!

 When is your ab toning and bun lifting class?

+Everyday.
 Are you looking for the best toning and sculpting class ever?
 Here you go.
-We are it, hands down (on the ground and give us 50 yoga burpees).
-Ever stop to think why people use words like “tone” and “scuplt” and “lift”?
+We are it, hands down (on the ground and start crawling).
+Ever stop to think why people use words like “tone” and “sculpt” and “rip”?

 How can I change my (insert undesirable body part here) as fast as possible?

+Do what we do.
 Spot reducing is a persistent myth because it’s useful for selling 90-day magic bullets, future landfill, and DVDs.
 Practicing Strength & Movement will change your whole body and mind.
-Heck it’ll change your chemistry, right down to DNA expression.
-If you ask this question in person, we’ll politely reassure you but know you’re reinforcing the sigh and eye-roll reflex this question has created among many thinking movement coaches and trainers.
+Heck, it’ll change your chemistry, right down to DNA expression.
+You are a whole person, we prefer to address every fiber of that being.

 What’s the best exercise for my core?

+Everything we do.
 Your abs, your core, your center, your axis, your dantien, your 3rd chakra, your whatever-you-call it is truly at the center of nearly every movement we perform.
-If you do what we do, roll how we roll, your core will be engaged as it’s meant: as the epicenter of movement.
-And you’ll never do another crunch.
+If you do what we do, roll how we roll, your “core” will be engaged as it’s meant: as the epicenter of movement.
 One of our mantras is “move from your center”.

-In addition, some of the folding, bridging, planking, tucking, and rolling we do has elements of what’s typically called ab/core work.
+In addition, some of the crawling, folding, bridging, planking, tucking, hanging, and rolling we do has elements of what’s typically called ab/core work.
 If we have to show you our bellies to prove that not “doing abs” is an effective means of 6-pack training, we will (then you have to show us yours so we can see how effective your method is).
-If you can’t help but need to feel the ab burn after imprinting the cover stories on every issue of Men’s Health and Shape into your retinal memory–godspeed, good deluded addict.
-But please, please get some real movement done first!

-(This gist of this answer also applies to the “What’s the best for” any other body part, too.)
+This gist of this answer also applies to the “What’s the exercise best for…” any other body part, too.

 Are you like Yoga?

-Some yogis would call any practice done with the right mind, Yoga.
-That’s how we see it, too.
-This is our Yoga.
-Many of our members and trainers have some or much yoga in their life.
-And if you are looking for a yoga class for active recovery or a weekly re-centering, we can definitely point you to some great ones.
+Many yogis immediately “get” our workouts.
+Many of our members and coaches have some or much yoga in their life.
+And if you are looking for a yogic class for active recovery or a weekly re-centering, we do that.

 Are you like CrossFit?

-We are omnivores, pescatarians, flexitarians, vegetarians, vegans, localvores, cavemen, Mediterraneans, anti-inflammatory and many of us even find a way to eat without identifying with a particular label (yes, it’s possible!).
-We recommend learning better food and habit principles and then learning to build them into a daily routine that fits your life and body.
-We can put you on a program to do this!
+We are omnivores, pescatarians, flexitarians, vegetarians, vegans, localvores, cavemen, Mediterraneans, anti-inflammatory and many of us even find a way to eat without identifying with a particular label (it’s possible!).
+We recommend learning principles of good food and then learning to build them into patterns that fit your life and body.
+We also help folks do this.